 The charger comes with a Type-C input cord, and can also be branded with a full-color imprint.

 If you have multiple items that you’d like to quickly sanitize, this UV sanitizer box is useful.
 It looks almost like a mini tanning bed, and small items like keys, phones, pens, or even your mask can fit inside.
 Plug it into a power source and close the lid.
 All of your enclosed items will be sanitized with UV light on the case’s top and bottom.

 The portable size makes it perfect for desks or even use in the car.
 Your logo can be imprinted in full color in the center of the box and will stand out nicely with the box’s two-tone design - white exterior and grey interior.

-Take the UV Sanitizer Box one step further with this deluxe version.
+Take the UV Sanitizer Box one step further with this deluxe version that includes a wireless charger.
 It’s perfect for travel when you know you have a lot of items to pack.
-It’s more than a quarter-inch deeper than the standard sanitizer box at 1.98 inches in depth.
+Its large size is deeper than the standard sanitizer box.
 This offers more versatility when it comes to the items you can sanitize.
 It works just the same as the standard version, with UV light on both the top and bottom, which activates when the case is plugged into a power source.